sleepyrooster/kuralabs_deployment_3/README.md

 2) Linking two EC2s in two different VPCs and using one as the manager and the other as a deployment agent.

 ### Observation
+To acomplish this deployment, I went though the following actions:
+1) An EC2 which had Jenkins installed already was used.
+2) A second EC2 which was created on another VPC was created.
+It was used as the Jenkins Agent for the deploy stage.
+Ports 22 and 5000 was opened up for this deployment.
+3) On the second EC2, the following packages were installed:
+- python3-pip
+- nginx
+- default-jre
+- python3.10-venv
+4) Logging into the Jenkins Server, a new agent was created and was given the name of "awsDeploy"
+5) After SSH into the second EC2, the `etc\ngnix\site-enabled\default` was edited so that nginx could use port 5000 instead of port 80.
+Also created a proxy_pass variable in the `location{}` part of the file.
+6) The "Pipeline Keep Running Step" plugin was added on the Jenkins Server so that Jenkins wouldn't kill the application after the pipeline went through.
+7) The JenkinsFile was modified so that
+- The pipeline could stop Gunicorn if it was running prior to the deploy stage
+- The Jenkins could deploy the application on the Jenkins Agent and host the application using nginx.
+8) A multi-pipeline was created on the Jenkins Server to build, test and deploy the application.
+Once the Deployment 3 repository was connected to the Jenkins server, the repository was scanned and the application ran.

 ### Changes To Pipeline